rafaqz/Rasters.jl/README.md

 GeoData.jl provides a range of other methods that are being added to over time.
+Where applicable these methods read and write lazily to and from disk-based arrays of common raster file types.
+These methods also work for entire `GeoStacks` and `GeoSeries` using the same syntax.

-- `agregate`: aggregate data by the same or different amounts for each axis.
+- `agregate` and `aggregate!` aggregate data by the same or different amounts for each axis.
-- `disaggregate`: disaggregate data by the same or different amounts for each axis
+- `disaggregate` and `disaggregate!` similarly disaggregate data.
-- `resample` can resample data to a different size and projection, and snap to an existing `AbstractGeoArray`.
+- `resample` can resample data to a different size and projection, and snap to an existing `AbstractGeoArray`, using `warp` to access `gdalwarp`.
+- `mask` and `mask!` mask and object by a polygon or GeoArray along `X/Y`, or arbitrary, dimensions.
+- `classify` and  `classify!` classify values into categories.
+- `mosaic` and `mosaic!` join rasters covering different extents into a single array or file.
+- `crop` and `extend` shrink or extend objects to specific dimension sizes or the exten of another object.
+- `trim` trims areas of missing values across arbitrary dimensions and stack layers.

 For example, `aggregate`: